informatics-isi-edu/hatrac/REST-API.md

   filesystem.
 The chunks are non-overlapping byte ranges at fixed offsets.
-Idempotent retransmission of chunks is permitted, but a client SHOULD NOT send different content for multiple requests using the same _position_.
-An implementation MAY mix content of multiple transmissions for the same _position_.
+Idempotent retransmission of chunks is permitted, but a client SHOULD NOT send different content for multiple requests using the same _chunk number_.
+An implementation MAY mix content of multiple transmissions for the same _chunk number_.
 An implementation MAY accept completion of an upload job that has missing chunks.
 - The individual requests easily map to similar chunked upload interfaced in object systems such as Amazon S3, allowing a thin proxy to implement Hatrac on top of such services.
-Retransmission or out-of-order transmission of chunks is permitted, but a client SHOULD NOT skip ordinal _positions_.
+Retransmission or out-of-order transmission of chunks is permitted, but a client SHOULD NOT skip any chunks.
 An implementation MAY reject completion of an upload job that has missing chunks.

 Hence, it is the client's responsibility to track acknowledged of